View changelog

 Which answer engines have ads right now?

-Google AI Overviews, Microsoft Copilot, Brave, and Perplexity (limited beta) have live ad placements today.
-You access them through existing ad platforms (Google Ads, Microsoft Advertising, Brave Ads Manager).
+ChatGPT, Google AI Overviews, Microsoft Copilot, and Brave have live ad placements today.
+ChatGPT runs through its own self-serve Ads Manager; the others run through existing ad platforms (Google Ads, Microsoft Advertising, Brave Ads Manager).

 Can I advertise on ChatGPT today?